Discover the difference between the most popular cabinet styles.

 If you’re looking to give your space an entirely new look and feel with updated cabinets, this infographic will help you visualize your options before you get started.
-Joe Maykut, director of product management at Sears, breaks down the most popular styles from Sears Home Improvement.
+Dave Lincon, a kitchen and bath expert for Sears Home Services, breaks down the most popular styles from Sears Home Improvement.

 The Westin cabinet is a traditional style with a simple square raised-panel design.

 Essex is a classic style with rounded corners on the panel.

 Liberty is a universal Shaker-look cabinet with clean lines.

 The Mayfair cabinet style is a slab door with traditional outside-edge detail.

 Fairfield is a contemporary door with a 1-inch bevel on all four sides.

 6. St. Regis

 The St. Regis style has a traditional raised-panel detailing for an elegant look.